MEET THE HNP BOARD

 Cofounder

-Doug Tallamy is the T. A. Baker Professor of Agriculture in the Department of Entomology and Wildlife Ecology at the University of Delaware, where he has authored 111 research publications and has taught insect related courses for 41 years.
-Chief among his research goals is to better understand the many ways insects interact with plants and how such interactions determine the diversity of animal communities.
-His books include Bringing Nature Home, The Living Landscape, co-authored with Rick Darke, Nature's Best Hope, a New York Times Best Seller, The Nature of Oaks, winner of the American Horticultural Society’s 2022 book award.
-In 2020 he cofounded Homegrown National Park with Michelle Alfandari.
-His awards include recognition from The Garden Writer’s Association, Audubon, The National Wildlife Federation, Allegheny College, Ecoforesters, The Garden Club of America and The American Horticultural Association
+Doug Tallamy is the T. A. Baker Professor of Agriculture in the Department of Entomology and Wildlife Ecology at the University of Delaware, where he has authored 111 research publications and taught insect related courses for 41 years.
+Chief among his research goals is better understanding the many ways insects interact with plants and how such interactions determine the diversity of animal communities.
+His books include Bringing Nature Home, The Living Landscape (co-authored with Rick Darke), Nature's Best Hope (NYT Best Seller), and The Nature of Oaks (winner of the American Horticultural Society’s '22 book award).
+Doug has also been recognized with awards from The Garden Writer’s Association, Audubon, The National Wildlife Federation, Allegheny College, Ecoforesters, The Garden Club of America and The American Horticultural Association.

 Michelle Alfandari